-Lauren Summers believes that every individual is capable of growth through adversity.
+Lauren Summer believes that every individual is capable of growth through adversity.
 She holds firmly that her role in the life of her clients is to hold the vision for a more successful future at times when this can feel impossible.

-Lauren attempts to incorporate cultural competence in my practice by maintaining a lens of social justice.
+Lauren attempts to incorporate cultural competence in her practice by maintaining a lens of social justice.
 By employing a multifaceted approach, she draws from theories and concepts such as Gestalt, DBT, CBT, ACT, feminist theories, and others.

 In Lauren’s free time, she enjoys film, cooking, and playing with her cats Frankie and Mosey.